Te taunaki e anga whakamua ai te Ratonga Tūmatanui Te Taunaki Public Service Census

 - workforce policies and interventions, and

-- the guidance and support we provide on integrity matters (including supporting agency specific work through our network of Integrity Champions)
+- the guidance and support we provide on integrity matters (including supporting agency specific work through our network of Integrity Champions).

 Our role in collecting and publishing information ensures that the public has information readily accessible about the performance of agencies.

-We follow the model used in Australia, the United Kingdom, and Canada who regularly survey their public service workforces.
+The Census follows the model used in Australia, the United Kingdom, and Canada who regularly survey their public service workforces.
 This is more cost effective than individual agencies running their own surveys due to economies of scale and the ability to benchmark by using a consistent set of questions for all agencies.

 Privacy